davelively14/locorum/README.md

   - DEL: "results" button for each search on project :show
   - DEL: "view results" button for modal on project :show
   - DEL: "View this search in new tab" from results/project :index
+  - DEL: get "/results/:id" from router :locate
+  - ADJ: resources "/search" in router to only: [:update, :delete, :create, :new, :edit]
   - ADJ: remove portions of SearchControllerTest that reference search :index, :show
   - ADJ: remove search :show link from the results/project :index, but keep name
   - ADJ: search_controller :update redirect from search :show to project :show